joaquinvanschoren/meta-learn.github.io/ index.md

 Papers must be in the latest NIPS format, but with a maximum of 4 pages (excluding references).
 Papers should include the authors (by using the \nipsfinalcopy) to your document prior to submitting).

 Accepted papers and eventual supplementary material will be made available on the workshop website.
 However, this does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conference.

+*The two best papers submitted will be presented as 15-minutes contributed talks*

 Submissions can be made through [To be done](http://metalearning.ml)